Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

-Hulu-Med is trained with a progressive three-stage curriculum (Fig.~\ref{fig:overview}d-e).
-In the first stage, Hulu-Med quickly establishes foundational medical vision-language alignment, where only the visual encoder and multimodal projector are trained on concise medical image-caption pairs from 2D data (Extended Tab.~\ref{tab:stage0_data}).
-Afterwards, Hulu-Med is continuously pretrained on a large-scale of long medical image-caption pairs (2D images) and mixed general data (Extended Tab.~\ref{tab:stage2_data_corrected}).
-In the third stage, Hulu-Med is comprehensively finetuned on a huge mixed medical-general multimodal dataset, spanning various downstream tasks across text, 2D, 3D, and video modalities (Extended Tab.~\ref{tab:final_definitive_verified}).
-Throughout stage 2 and 3, all model parameters, including the LLM decoder, visual encoder, and multimodal projector, are kept trainable to maximize performance and generalizability.
-This structured approach effectively leverages the abundance of 2D data to cultivate robust visual understanding, thereby enabling the model to achieve strong performance on complex 3D and video tasks with comparatively less specialized data. \paragraph{Evaluation Protocols.} We comprehensively evaluated Hulu-Med on 30 diverse benchmarks spanning text, 2D, 3D, and video modalities (Fig.~\ref{fig:overview}f), assessing performance on both in-distribution (ID) tasks and out-of-distribution (OOD) tasks to test generalization.
-Our comparisons encompass a wide spectrum 46 of state-of-the-art models, including leading proprietary systems (e.g., GPT-4.1, Claude Sonnet 4, Gemini-2.5-Flash), large-scale general-purpose vision-language models (e.g., Qwen2.5VL-7B/72B, InternVL3-8B/38B)~\cite{bai2025qwen2,zhu2025internvl3}, medical generalist VLMs (e.g., Lingshu-7B/32B, MedGemma-4B, HuatuoGPT-V-7B/34B), and specialized medical foundation models (e.g., M3D series models, RadFM, Surgical-LLaVA, etc.)~\cite{bai2024m3d,jin2024surgical}.
-To further probe real-world utility, we extended our assessment to challenging scenarios involving multilingual understanding (MMedBench), rare disease diagnosis (RareBench), and multi-turn clinical dialogue (HealthBench)~\cite{qiu2024towards,chen2024rarebench,arora2025healthbench}.
-We adhered to the standard evaluation metrics for each benchmark and task, with detailed protocols provided in the Methods.
+Hulu-Med is trained using a progressive, three-stage curriculum~(Fig.~\ref{fig:overview}e).
+At Stage-1, the model establishes the medical vision–language alignment, with only the visual encoder and multimodal projector being trained on concise 2D medical image–caption pairs~(Extended Tab.~\ref{tab:stage0_data}).
+At Stage-2, Hulu-Med undergoes continuous training on large-scale, long-form medical image–caption pairs (2D images), supplemented by mixed general data~(Extended Tab.~\ref{tab:stage2_data_corrected}).
+Stage-3 comprises comprehensive finetuning on an extensive multimodal dataset encompassing both medical and general domains, spanning diverse downstream tasks across text, 2D, 3D, and video modalities~(Extended Tab.~\ref{tab:final_definitive_verified}).
+Throughout Stage-2 and Stage-3, all model parameters—including the LLM decoder, visual encoder, and multimodal projector—remain fully trainable to maximize performance and generalization.
+This training curriculum leverages the abundance of 2D data to cultivate robust visual representations, enabling the model to excel on complex 3D and video tasks with comparatively less specialized data.